 “What are you going to do with a history degree?”
-We’re all familiar with those words that make our hearts sink, but there’s good news: the future is bright!
+We’re all familiar with critics questioning if the liberal arts are useless, but the future is indeed bright!
 Check out these history writing jobs that make full use of your degree—not just your transferrable skills.

 However, if you’re open to roles outside the history field, then check out our list of good jobs for history majors, too.
 You can find rewarding careers that pay well outside of academia and the heritage sector, too.

 Here’s the list of roles you can get with a history degree or a related background, covering what they do on a daily basis as well as their salary ranges—both in American and Canadian dollars.

 Research Associates do the heavy lifting for historical consultancy projects.
 They can be tapped for genealogy projects (more on genealogy specialists below) but they truly excel in archival research.
 They also excel in information literacy, meaning that they don’t just find records, but they can also evaluate the quality of sources and identify their idiosyncrasies to identify human error and oversight.